Billaferd/QuantumNexus/Species.md

 - **Domain Focus**: Technology (2), Magic (2), Psionics (1), Divinity (1)
 - **Description**: A diverse coalition of species united by their life among the stars.
 The Nomads have developed unique technologies for sustained space travel and survival in harsh environments.
 Their magic and psionic abilities aid in navigation and communication, while their spirituality is centered around the cosmic forces they encounter in their endless journey.

+#### Keywords

+ * Adaptable: This is core to their identity.
+They survive by adjusting to new environments, technologies, and threats.
+They are masters of improvisation and flexibility.
+ * Resourceful:  The Nomads are experts at scavenging, repurposing, and making the most of limited resources.
+They can find value where others see nothing.
+ * Independent:  While they form alliances, the Nomads ultimately rely on themselves.
+They value self-sufficiency and freedom from planetary ties.
+ * Diverse:  The Nomads are a melting pot of species and cultures, each contributing unique skills and perspectives.
+This diversity is a strength, allowing them to approach problems from multiple angles.
+ * Mobile: Their fleets are built for constant movement, allowing them to evade enemies, exploit opportunities, and explore the vastness of space.

 #### Units

 - Terrestrial: Adaptive Rover Swarms (multi-environment ground units), Psionic Scouts (stealthy reconnaissance units)